grpc/grpc-java/SECURITY.md

 ## Mutual TLS

-[Mutual authentication][] (or "client-side authentication") is configured similarly to the server, by providing server truststores and a client certificate and private key to the client.
-The server must be configured to request a certificate from the client, as well as truststores for which client certificates it should trust.
+[Mutual authentication][] (or "client-side authentication") is configured similarly for the client, by providing truststores, a client certificate and private key to the client channel.
+The server must also be configured to request a certificate from clients, as well as truststores for which client certificates it should allow.

 ```java
 Server server = NettyServerBuilder.forPort(8443)